der0005/ApiTest/README.md

 ## Information
-This is a test project that involves creating an API that handles hiking trails.
+This is a test project that involves creating an Restful API that handles hiking trails.

-The API is based on RESTFul using the Jersey framework.
+The API is based on:
+* jersey 1.19.1 (JAX-RS 1.9.2)

 A simple database is used for test purposes which limits the number of users.
 The database is not thread safe.

-When the server is initiated, user information is included in the database.
+When the server is initiated, user information is included in the database from:
 * RouteService.java (route test data)
 * UserService.java (user test data)